sivertheisholt/CharaTwitch/README.md

 Once you have created a new application you wanna make a note of the following: Client Secret & Client Id

-Once you have entered all the information you can simply click Connect Twitch and log in with you're twitch account.
+Once you have entered all the information you can simply click connect and log in with you're twitch account.

 ### Character AI